iboing/CliqueNet/README.md

 ## Results on ImageNet
 Our code for experiments on ImageNet with TensorFlow will be released soon.

 Here we provide a [PyTorch](http://pytorch.org) version to train a CliqueNet on ImageNet.
-An example to train:
+An example to run:

 ```Python
 python train_imagenet.py [path to the imagenet dataset]